aryanrajtrangham/Courses_from_priyanshu/Docker.md

 - **docker image inspect** command allows us to see all the information associated with a docker image.
 - **docker image prune** command allows us to clean up unused images.
 By default, command will only clean up dangling images.
 - *Dangling Images* = Images without Tags and not referenced by any container.
-- Modify Image to Single Layer : In a generic scenerio, the more the layers an images has, the more the size of the image.*Flattening* an image to single layer can help reduce the overall size of the image.
+- Modify Image to Single Layer : In a generic scenario, the more the layers an images has, the more the size of the image.*Flattening* an image to single layer can help reduce the overall size of the image.
 - Docker Registry : A Registry is stateless, highly scalable server side application that stores and lets us distribute Docker images.
 </br>There are various types of registry available, which includes
   - Docker Registry